IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ## Set parameter 'ignoreOutOfBounds=TRUE' to get residual result segments that lie within the bounds.
 ```

-As can be seen by the error message in R Example \@ref(rexample:usecases-uc3requerySeqRight), four of the sibilants occur at the very end of the recording and therefore have no phonetic post-context.
-The remaining post-contexts can be retrieved by setting the `ignoreOutOfBounds` argument to `TRUE` as displayed in R Example \@ref(rexample:usecases-uc3requerySeqRight2).
+As can be seen by the error message in the above R code snippet, four of the sibilants occur at the very end of the recording and therefore have no phonetic post-context.
+The remaining post-contexts can be retrieved by setting the `ignoreOutOfBounds` argument to `TRUE` as displayed in the R code snippet below.

 ```r